malavadeshara/Library-Management-System/README.md

 - `String title`: Title of the book.
 - `String author`: The name of the author.
-- `String isbn`: ISBN number of the book.
-- `int quantity`: Number of copies available in the library.
+- `int copies`: Number of copies available in the library.

 #### Methods

 - `String getTitle()`: Retrieves the title of the book.
 - `String getAuthor()`: Retrieves the author's name.
-- `String getIsbn()`: Retrieves the ISBN number.
-- `int getQuantity()`: Retrieves the available quantity of the book.
+- `int getCopies()`: Retrieves the available quantity of the book.
-- `void setQuantity(int quantity)`: Updates the quantity of the book.
+- `void decreaseCopies()` and `void increaseCopies()`: Updates the quantity of the book when the user borrows or returns the book.

 ### 3. User Class